Configure a new Agentless Desktop Single Sign-on implementation

 - On the Okta Admin Console, click Security > Delegated Authentication.

 - Scroll to Agentless Desktop SSO.

 - For Allowed network zones, add the zones that are associated with the machines from which you will be implementing Agentless SSO.

 - In AD Instances, select the Active Directory instance on which you configured the SPN.

-Desktop SSO — Select Enable or Disabled depending on whether you are enabling for production or testing.
+Desktop SSO — Select Enabled or Disabled depending on whether you are enabling for production or testing.

 Service account password — Password for the account that you created in AD.